appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
-This is the catalogue for my library of custom time series M functions.
-Each catalogue entry begins with a description of the problem the function solves.
+This is my library of M custom functions for time series data.
+Each function description describes the problem the function solves.

 ## SmoothWithOutliers
 Solve the problem of smoothing a time series which contains outliers.